-The distance piece is used to separate the Gas end and Power End of Reciprocating compressor.
+The distance piece is used to separate the Gas end and Power End of the Reciprocating compressor.

-API 618 defines 4 types of distance piece which can be used based on criticality of service.
+API 618 defines 4 types of distance pieces for a reciprocating compressor which can be used based on the criticality of service.

 - Type A – Short single compartment (Where oil carryover to piston packing is acceptable)